 Mental health: when anxiety, stress or low mood is held deeper in the body

-This page is different.
-It explains the part of my work that may matter when someone has already understood a lot about their anxiety, low mood, stress or trauma-linked patterns, but something deeper still feels held in the body.
+This page explains the part of my work that may matter when someone has already understood a lot about their anxiety, low mood, stress or trauma-linked patterns, but something deeper still feels held in the body.

 When you understand the problem, but still do not feel free